turkutatar/iQuHACK22/README.md

 ### What is quantum about this game?
+We are mapping probabilistic syndromes which is not possible with regular computers.

 ### How to run the code?
+Run main.py

 ### Our team's personal experience on the iQuHACK weekend